faenrandir/a_careful_examination/content/communications/response_to_callister_bom_man_made_or_god_given.md

 * [A Case Against A Case for the Book of Mormon](https://medium.com/@wagslane/a-case-against-a-case-for-the-book-of-mormon-3ed943ef19c1) (Lane Wagner)

-[^settling_provenance]: Despite the fact that the Church taught that the Kinderhook plates and Joseph Smith's translation of them were geniune (see {{ link(text="Joseph Smith Papers footnote on the Kinderhook plates", path="/jspapers-kinderhook-plates-commentary/") }} and [this analysis](http://www.mormonthink.com/kinderhookweb.htm#churchteach)), an examination of the plates themselves in 1981 [demonstrated them to be a hoax](https://churchofjesuschrist.org/ensign/1981/08/kinderhook-plates-brought-to-joseph-smith-appear-to-be-a-nineteenth-century-hoax?lang=eng).
-And, because we have recovered the original papyri related to the Book of Abraham, LDS scholars have translated the original Egyptian (see [Joseph Smith Papers Book of Abraham and Related Manuscripts](https://www.josephsmithpapers.org/intro/introduction-to-revelations-and-translations-volume-4) and other {{ link(text="Book of Abraham resources", path="/resources-on-the-book-of-abraham/") }}).
+[^settling_provenance]: Despite the fact that the Church taught that the Kinderhook plates and Joseph Smith's translation of them were geniune (see [Joseph Smith Papers footnote on the Kinderhook plates](/jspapers-kinderhook-plates-commentary/) and [this analysis](http://www.mormonthink.com/kinderhookweb.htm#churchteach)), an examination of the plates themselves in 1981 [demonstrated them to be a hoax](https://churchofjesuschrist.org/ensign/1981/08/kinderhook-plates-brought-to-joseph-smith-appear-to-be-a-nineteenth-century-hoax?lang=eng).
+And, because we have recovered the original papyri related to the Book of Abraham, LDS scholars have translated the original Egyptian (see [Joseph Smith Papers Book of Abraham and Related Manuscripts](https://www.josephsmithpapers.org/intro/introduction-to-revelations-and-translations-volume-4) and other [Book of Abraham resources](/resources-on-the-book-of-abraham/)).
 As [the LDS essay on the Book of Abraham](https://www.churchofjesuschrist.org/study/manual/gospel-topics-essays/translation-and-historicity-of-the-book-of-abraham?lang=eng) summarizes: "None of the characters on the papyrus fragments mentioned Abraham’s name or any of the events recorded in the book of Abraham.
 Mormon and non-Mormon Egyptologists agree that the characters on the fragments do not match the translation given in the book of Abraham ..."

 [^shared_by_others]: Elder Holland's story (also told by Kim B. Clark) was shared by many others (all last retrieved 2017-09-06): [1](http://rogerwilco-ldsreport.blogspot.com/), [2](https://web.archive.org/web/20170801050830/http://www.texashoustonsouthmission.com/weekly-presidents-pen/2016/4/25/presidents-pen-4-25-16), [3](https://eldercowansouthafrica.blogspot.com/2017/07/zone-conference.html) [4](http://savvysmissionaryblog.blogspot.com/2015/11/carry-on.html), [5](http://hermanaalisonknight.blogspot.com/2015/11/one-month-down-17-to-go.html), and [6](http://eldergideonbenge.blogspot.com/2017/07/an-invitation-to-come-home.html).
 The story profoundly influenced many hearers: